Robotic and minimally invasive fertility surgery options at our San Antonio and Austin fertility centers

 Most laparoscopic procedures take between 1-2 hours to complete.
 Following surgery, a patient needs a few hours of recovery before being discharged home with pain medications.
 It is recommended to take a few days off after surgery for a full recovery before returning to your normal activities.
 More extensive procedures may require a longer recovery.

 Hysteroscopic surgery for infertility

 A hysteroscopy is similar to a laparoscopy in that a thin camera is used.
-However, during a hysteroscopy, the camera is placed through the vaginal opening into the uterus without making any incisions.
+However, during this minimally invasive fertility surgery, the camera is placed through the vaginal opening into the uterus without making any incisions.
 A small amount of fluid is placed in the uterus to allow the surgeon to adequately visualize the uterine cavity.
 At this time, if fibroids, polyps, or scar tissue is present, they may be removed.
 A uterine septum (an abnormal band of tissue that extends from the top of the cavity into the lower part of the uterus) can also be removed during a hysteroscopy.

 Following surgery, a patient will spend a few hours in the recovery area before discharge.
 Typically, a patient will make a full recovery within 24-48 hours.

 Please contact our office to schedule an appointment to discuss your fertility surgery options in both our San Antonio and Austin fertility centers.